aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 ## What is Small Technology?

-{{<figure src="small-technology-tenets.jpeg" alt="The tenets of Small Technology: easy to use, personal, private by default, copyleft / share-alike, peer-to-peer, interoperable, zero-knowledge, non-commercial, non-colonial, accessible" caption="The tenets of Small Technology." >}}
+{{<figure src="small-technology-tenets.jpeg" alt="The tenets of Small Technology: easy to use, personal, private by default, share alike, peer to peer, interoperable, zero knowledge, non-commercial, non-colonial, inclusive" caption="The tenets of Small Technology." >}}

 [Small Technology](https://small-tech.org/about#small-technology) are everyday tools for everyday people designed to increase human welfare, not corporate profits.